 Free guided walks

-Brisbane Botanic Gardens Mt Coot-tha is creating a new home for its Pacific Islands Collection in August and September 2020.
+Brisbane Botanic Gardens Mt Coot-tha has created a new home for its Pacific Islands Collection.

-Currently located adjacent to the Queensland Herbarium, the collection will be relocated to the more prominent Lagoon precinct, in the vicinity of the Demonstration Garden and Fossil and Primitive Plants Collection.
-This site has been identified as a more suitable environment for the collection to mature and thrive.
+Previously located adjacent to the Queensland Herbarium, the collection was relocated to the more prominent Lagoon precinct, in the vicinity of the Demonstration Garden and Fossil and Primitive Plants Collection.
+This site was identified as a more suitable environment for the collection to mature and thrive.

 Celebrating the natural and lush beauty of Australia’s nearest neighbours, the collection features a variety of coastal plants including Cook pines, coconut trees and a variety of interesting flora species native to the Pacific region.
 In its new home, the collection will be renamed ‘Pacific Flora’.

-This project has been outlined as part of the Brisbane Botanic Gardens Mt Coot-tha Master Plan 2018 and is one of the ways Council is creating more to see and do in a clean and green Brisbane.
+This project is part of the Brisbane Botanic Gardens Mt Coot-tha Master Plan 2018 and is one of the ways Council is creating more to see and do in a clean and green Brisbane.